infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 }
 ```

 2. Each option in your component must have `getOptions` helper used in the prop that is used to provide options.
+Details about the helper can be found [here](helpers-javascript#getoptions).

 **SelectControl Example:**
 ```js